 - Last EFTA members signed special trade agreements with EU.
-UK negotiations today similar. - Two overlapping trade circles.
-(Fig 1.6)
+UK negotiations today similar. - Two concentric circles.
+(Fig 1.5)

 1.4 EU-Pessimism (a recurring theme over the decades!)
-(Fig 1.8)

 - Booming European economy 1950 to 1973 ('Golden Age'). - But, dangers of nationalism and War soon forgotten. - De Gaulle.
 'Empty chair' policy.
-(Box 1.10) Took France out of NATO also.
+Took France out of NATO also.
 Reversed later by Sarkozy. - 'Luxembourg compromise' of unanimity. - Slowed down decision-making in EU until 1986, if not 2010.

 - Despite this, Werner report in 1971 and EMU by 1980.
-Monetary union always envisaged. - US profligate funding of Vietnam War a worry. - Oil crises of 1970s put paid to this.
+Monetary union always envisaged. - US profligate funding of Vietnam War a worry.
+Dominance of \$ today still a worry, as can be used as an economic 'weapon'. - Oil crises of 1970s put paid to this.
 Reversion to national policies.
 Non-EU immigration the parallel issue today. - Also, emergence of non-tariff or 'technical barriers to trade (TBTs).
-Arising again in Brexit talks and US/EU trade policy.
+Arising again in Brexit talks, US/EU and US/China trade talks